The Foundations of Mongol Military Supremacy

 The Decimal System

-Genghis Khan restructured Mongol society and the military around a strict decimal hierarchy.
-Every warrior was part of an arban (10 men), which formed a zuun (100), then a minggan (1,000), and finally a tumen (10,000).
+Genghis Khan restructured both Mongol society and its military around a strict decimal hierarchy.
+Every warrior belonged to an arban (10 men), which formed a zuun (100), then a minggan (1,000), and finally a tumen (10,000).
 This system eliminated tribal loyalties and replaced them with disciplined, cross-tribal units.
-Each level had a designated commander who could communicate orders instantly down the chain.
+Each level had a designated commander who could transmit orders instantly down the chain.
 The arban was the smallest self-contained fighting unit; its members lived, trained, and campaigned together, developing intimate coordination.
-This meant that the entire army could break down into small independent groups for foraging or scouting, yet reassemble seamlessly for battle.
+This meant the entire army could break down into small independent groups for foraging or scouting, yet reassemble seamlessly for battle.
+The decimal structure also enabled rapid scaling: a commander could attach or detach units without disrupting the overall command flow.

 Commanders at every level were chosen based on merit, not birth.
 Genghis Khan famously promoted low-born shepherds who demonstrated courage and intelligence.
-Each commander carried a paiza (a metal tablet of authority) and was responsible for the training, equipment, and readiness of their troops.
-If a unit failed in battle, the entire command structure faced severe punishment.
-This accountability drove commanders to maintain constant readiness and swift decision-making.
-The system allowed for rapid delegation of authority: a commander could order a minggan to redeploy, and within minutes the entire unit would pivot without further oversight.
+Each commander carried a paiza—a metal tablet of authority—and was personally responsible for the training, equipment, and readiness of their troops.
+If a unit failed in battle, the entire command structure faced severe punishment, including execution in extreme cases.
+This accountability drove commanders to maintain constant readiness and make swift decisions.
+The system allowed for rapid delegation of authority: a commander could order a minggan to redeploy, and within minutes the entire unit would pivot without needing further oversight.
+This stood in stark contrast to European armies, where noble birth often guaranteed command regardless of competence.

-Each arban was composed of light cavalry (skirmishers with bows) and some heavier elements (lancers with armor), but the division between heavy and light was flexible.
+Each arban was composed of light cavalry (skirmishers with composite bows) and some heavier elements (lancers with armor), but the division between heavy and light was flexible.
 Most Mongol warriors were trained as horse archers first, but they could switch roles as needed.
 The decimal organization allowed Genghis to mix and match units quickly: he could detach five minggans for a flanking maneuver and keep five in reserve, all without disrupting the overall structure.
-This modularity was key to rapid deployment because units did not need re-briefing or reorganization before moving.
+This modularity was key to rapid deployment because units did not require re-briefing or reorganization before moving.
+The Mongols also cross-trained their troops so that any arban could perform scouting, skirmishing, or shock attack depending on the situation.

 Communication: The Yam and Beyond